beeminder/road/README.md

 The scary-looking arguments allow the browser to open local Beeminder files from within Javascript functions.

-### Node server for client-side graphs, road editor, and sandbox demos
+### Node server for client-side graphs, graph editor, and sandbox demos

 This repository contains a Node server instance for serving various demo pages to browser clients.